 The Control key is often designated on screen by the carat (^), as in ^B. This means hold down the Control key and press the B key.
 Here are two useful Control-key combinations that may come in handy:

 After you have become familiar with the features of The Well, you may find that you want to go directly to certain menus.
 As long as you know the menu name, you can do so.

 To go directly to another menu, you need to know the menu name of the menu you want to see.

 Menu Menu name Main menu main Conferencing basics basics Conferences conferences List topics topics Read responses responses Search search Other conferencing commands other Hide, unhide, or scribble response hide Forget, retire, or freeze a topic forget Personal conference list cflist People online people Filter filter Email mail Internet internet File management file Settings settings Conference settings confset Choose response editor responder Pseudonym pseudonym People online settings peopleset Email settings mailset Choose your email program mailerset File management settings fileset Choose file editor program editor Initial menu setting menuset Terminal settings termset Choose your pager pagerset Accounting accounting

-Note: You can go directly to a menu using a quick command by entering gomenu menuname (use the actual menu name in place of menuname).
+Quick Command Note: You can also go directly to a menu by entering gomenu mname (use the actual menu name in place of mname).
 For example, if you want to use a quick command to go to the search menu, enter gomenu search.

 WELL policies and etiquette

 For instructions about using PicoSpan menus, see Menu basics.
 Note that to Enter a command, you type the command followed by the Return or Enter key.